nalin0503/FYP_ImageMorpher/README.md

    - Update submodules to the latest commits
    - Install required Python packages

+3. Install CUDA and cuDNN:
+   Ensure the required CUDA Toolkit and cuDNN versions are installed on your system (revisit the [Installation](#️-installation) section above for details).

+   > ⚠️ This is necessary to run the FILM algorithm.

 ## 🚀 Usage

 ### Option 1: Web Interface (Recommended)